English Football League: History

 The first meeting was held at Anderton's Hotel in London on 23 March 1888 on the eve of the FA Cup Final.
 The Football League was formally created and named in Manchester at a further meeting on 17 April at the Royal Hotel.
 The name "Association Football Union" was proposed by McGregor but this was felt too close to "Rugby Football Union".
 Instead, "The Football League" was proposed by Major William Sudell, representing Preston, and quickly agreed upon.
 Although the Royal Hotel is long gone, the site is marked with a commemorative red plaque on the Royal Buildings in Market Street.
 The first season of the Football League began a few months later on 8 September with twelve member clubs from the Midlands and north of England: Accrington, Aston Villa, Blackburn Rovers, Bolton Wanderers, Burnley, Derby County, Everton, Notts County, Preston North End, Stoke (renamed Stoke City in 1926), West Bromwich Albion and Wolverhampton Wanderers.

 Each club played the others twice, once at home and once away, and two points were awarded for a win and one for a draw.
 This points system was not agreed upon until after the season had started; the alternative proposal was one point for a win only.
 Preston won the first league title without losing a game and completed the first league–cup double by also taking the FA Cup.
 Teams finishing at the bottom of the table were required to reapply for their position in the league for the following year in a process called "re-election".

-In 1890, Stoke was not re-elected to the league and was replaced for the 1890–91 season by Sunderland, who won it in their second, third, and fifth year.
+In 1890, Stoke were not re-elected to the league and was replaced for the 1890–91 season by Sunderland, who won it in their second, third, and fifth year.
 Stoke was re-elected for the 1891–92 season, along with Darwen, to take the league to fourteen clubs.

 Preston North End, Aston Villa, and Sunderland dominated the early years of the game.
-In the first ten seasons, the only other clubs to win (single) league titles were Everton and Sheffield United.
+In the first ten seasons, the only other clubs to win a league title were Everton and Sheffield United.